Quantum-Accelerators/quacc/docs/src/user/advanced/jobflow.md

 For details on how to write your own dynamic workflows in Jobflow, refer to the [corresponding tutorial](https://materialsproject.github.io/jobflow/tutorials/5-dynamic-flows.html) in the Jobflow documentation.
 ```

-If you wish to construct Jobflow-specific workflows that are mirrors of their Covalent counterparts, this is fully supported by Quacc.
+If you wish to construct Jobflow-specific workflows that are mirrors of their Covalent counterparts, this is possible to do in Quacc.
 Refer to the {obj}`quacc.recipes.emt.jobflow.slabs` module for a representative Jobflow example that can be compared against the Covalent version at {obj}`quacc.recipes.emt.slabs`.

 ## Learn More